 How do we empower our little girls to be strong and thrive in today’s world?
 It seems like being “nice” doesn’t pay for women.
-So many of us have been taken advantage of, hurt, or assaulted all because we were being “nice.”.
+So many of us have been taken advantage of, hurt, or assaulted all because we were being “nice.”

 And this needs to change for our next generation of girls.
 What can we do as parents?
+How do we equip our daughters for this world, knowing we need to start when they’re still small?

-Back when I was in college, well before #metoo, I remember talking to a couple other young women in my class.
+Back when I was in college, well before #metoo, I was talking to a couple other young women in my class.
 They were chatting about a guy that acted nice in class (the professors loved him, as far as I can tell) but showed a different face out and about on campus.
 A stalkery, creepy face.

 A few women described how he persistently asked them to come “hang out,” either in person or on AOL instant messenger (anyone else remember AIM?
 The good old days) even after being told no multiple times.

 Others described how he followed them around, always “happened” to be where they went, and even showed up in their dorm uninvited.
+One or two girls ended up with really scarring interactions with this person.

 I asked one of them if he’d had problems with this guy.
 Her answer: “He talked to me a few times, but I shut him down really quickly.
 The other girls are too nice.
 I’m not as nice as they are and just say, ‘NO.'”